Information for Prospective Suppliers

 Whilst our schools and units have reasonable autonomy in their purchases, the majority of our expenditure falls within the scope of existing supply agreements.
 Where such agreements are in place, our schools and units are required to support them.
 We also expect prospective suppliers to respect both the agreements that are in place and our end-users support of those contracts.
 Consequently, in order to supply to Cardiff Metropolitan University, any potential supplier needs to achieve either 'preferred' or 'approved' supplier status.

 We aim to ensure all our business is conducted in accordance with our Procurement Business Principles and expect our suppliers to work with the same objectives and ideals.
-The university also fully supports the principles set out in the Welsh Government's "Opening Doors" charter of ensuring SME's and small businesses are not disadvantaged in any of our procurement activity.
+The university also fully supports the principles set out in the Welsh Government's Maximising the Impact of Welsh Procurement Policy statement.

 Preferred Suppliers Preferred suppliers are those who have been successful in bidding for tendered requirements.
 These tendered opportunities fall into two broad categories - either above or below the threshold at which the European Procurement rules apply.